aiidalab/aiidalab-k8s/terraform/README.md

 terraform apply -var-file=aiidalab-cluster.tfvars
 ```

-The initial setup of the infrastructure will take about 15 min or even more (the EKS cluster alon takes about 10 minutes to be created).
+The initial setup of the infrastructure will take about 15 min or even more (the EKS cluster alone takes about 10 minutes to be created).
 Terraform will create most resources in parallel unless there are dependencies.

 NOTE: If the resource creation takes too long, some commands can timeout.